What is an incomplete miscarriage?

 Signs of an incomplete miscarriage

-- You are likely to have lots of tummy pain, which may feel like crampy contractions.
+- increasing tummy pain, which may feel like cramps or contractions

-If you experience any of these warning signs, seek medical help.
+Get medical help straightaway if you experience any of these warning signs.

 Treatment for an incomplete miscarriage